ttanner44/WeatherDashboard/README.md

 ![weather dashboard demo](./Assets/Capture.PNG)

-## Review
+## Deliverables

-You are required to submit the following for review:

 * The URL of the deployed application.

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.